 Why We're Talking About It: We care about our customers more than anything.
 Our brand has been built on honesty and integrity.
 Our goal is to make you aware of what you're putting on your body, but also getting down to the science.
 It is easy to read misinformation on the web because there’s quite a bit of online controversy about its safety.
 You’ll find it being mentioned as everything from a developmental and reproductive toxicant to being linked to cancer.
 Fundamentally, it’s poorly interpreted science.

 Here’s the real deal: Most of the studies that have found significant negative health impacts are based on full-strength or high-dose exposures.
 In real life usage, exposures are quite small.
 That’s why it’s approved at levels up to 1%.
 It’s all about the final formulation.

 We’d like to include a study that helped us understand more about phenoxyethanol – a study conducted on pre-term newborn babies finding a phenoxyethanol-based antiseptic as the preferred, gentle formula that’s quickly metabolized by even a premature baby’s system.

 We'd also like to be clear- we validate your concern.
 This ingredient isn't perfect.
 But alcohol can be harsh and has it’s limitations.
 Because of this, we recognize that phenoxyethanol isn’t the ideal ingredient.
 For those reasons we are in the process of finding a replacement.
-We're working to have our pencils replaced by Fall of 2018.
 Our commitment is to you and the environment.
 We are always striving to do better!

 Have any other questions or concerns about phenoxyethanol?
 We’re happy to hear them and help you better understand this ingredient!